3liz/lizmap-web-client/docker/README.md

 - Mount `/www/lizmap/my-packages/` at a location on the host or a from a named volume.
 - From inside the container, install your module with the command `lizmap-install-module <package-name>`
-- Add the module configuration snippet in the appropriate snippets directory (see the module documentation for  the configuration files to modify)
+- Add the module configuration snippet in the appropriate snippets' directory (see the module documentation for  the configuration files to modify)
 - Restart the container or run `php /www/lizmap/install/installer.php` from inside the container

 ### Install for module development

 - Mount `/www/lizmap/lizmap-modules/` at the location of your module sources.
-  Add the module configuration snippet in the appropriate snippets directory (see the module documentation for  the configuration files to modify)
+  Add the module configuration snippet in the appropriate snippets' directory (see the module documentation for  the configuration files to modify)
 - Follow module documentation on how to activate the module in lizmap.
 - Restart the container or run `php /www/lizmap/install/installer.php` from inside the container